-CAPS MATH CENTER DON 246, (413) 552-2596
+CAPS MATH CENTER Don 246, (413) 552-2552

 The Math Center offers free tutoring for any college math course and math topics related to science, business, health, and other fields.
-The center offers help with course content, study procedures, problem-solving strategies, and ways to overcome math anxiety.
-The Math Center also offers Math Mini Prep classes which prepare students for the CPT (Computerized Placement Testing).
-Handouts, math textbooks, videos, and software dealing with algebra, basic math, calculus, and other topics are available.
+The center offers help with course content study procedures, problem-solving strategies, and ways to overcome math anxiety.
+The Math Center also offers Math Mini Prep classes which prepare students for the CPT (Computerized Placement Testing) and/or their developmental math course- we now offer a new free online Basic Math Mini Prep class (see Math Center's website for more information).
+The center provides one-on-one tutoring through the Math Learning Coach program, as well as handouts, math textbooks, videos, and software dealing with algebra, basic math, calculus, and other topics are available.
 Additionally, online tutoring is available at etutoring.org.